farhadsakhaei/farhadsakhaei/README.md

 # A heartfelt welcome from **Farhad Sakhaei**
-inviting you to explore my GitHub journey with open arms. 🌟
+Inviting you to explore my GitHub journey with open arms. 🌟

 ---
 <h2 align="center">Technologies & Languages I use</h2>